Eva Alordiah: 2011–2013: Gigo (Garbage in Garbage Out) and Trybe Records

 Eva was featured on Strbuttah's single "Make 'em Say".
-The Rcube-directed music video for the song was released in January 2011 and features a cameo appearance by Eva.
+The Rcube-directed music video for the song was released in January 2011.
 In March 2011, Eva appeared on the female version of Tha Suspect's song "I No Send You", which was released along with its music video.

 Eva started working on her debut extended play (EP), Gigo (Garbage in Garbage Out), as an independent artist.
 The 9-track EP was released on 20 November 2011 and supported by the singles "I Done Did It", "Down Low", "Garbage Out (Your Fada)", and "High".
 The EP's production was handled by Sossick, Tintin, and Gray Jon'z.
 "I Done Did It" was produced by Sossick and released as the lead single.
 In a 2012 interview with Halley Bondy of MTV Iggy, Eva said she had fun recording the EP and was honored to have worked with the aforementioned producers.
 Eva released the second single "High" in 2012.
 Mex directed the song's music video and released it on 24 May 2012.
 When the video premiered on MTV Base in May 2012, many people misconstrued the song's meaning and thought it alluded to drug use.
 Eva told Bondy that "High" is about overcoming the struggles and hardships of life.

-In May 2012, several media outlets reported that Eva signed a recording contract with Trybe Records, a record label owned by record producer and recording artist eLDee.
+In May 2012, several media outlets reported that Eva signed a recording contract with Trybe Records, a record label owned by eLDee.
 In November 2013, Ariya Today reported that Eva was dropped from Trybe Records.
-According to the press release signed by the management of the recording outfit, Eva's ideas and foresight didn't align with the label's plans.
+According to the press release signed by the label's management, Eva's ideas and foresight didn't align with their plans.
 In an interview with BellaNaija, Eva denied reports about being signed to Trybe Records despite the press release statements from the label.
 After the Trybe Records saga in 2012, she took a break from the music scene and spent time reflecting on her craft.

 In February 2013, Eva released the single "Mercy", which was produced and co-written by Sossick.
 The track was made available for download on her blogsite.
 In December 2013, U.K producer Drox featured her in the music video for his song "Mercy".
 He released several official remixes of the song, including a "Summer" mix and a "Jackin Storm" mix.
 On 29 July 2013, Eva released the promotional single "Lights Out", which was produced by Gray Jon'z.
 The music video for the song was directed by Patrick Elis.
 In an interview with the media outlet Leadership, Eva said she recorded "Lights Out" to showcase her versatility as an artist.
 In August 2013, she signed a management deal with Radioactiiv.
 That same month, Nokia Nigeria enlisted her as one of the judges for its annual Don't Break Da Beat competition.